tjbrailey/Website/content/about.md

 I have served as a research assistant for the Center for the Study of African Political Economy and as a lab assistant for the [Center for Peace and Security Studies](https://cpass.ucsd.edu/).

-I am interested in political institutions, elections, secession, and conflict in developing democracies, with a particular focus in sub-Saharan Africa.
+I am broadly interested in political institutions and how they account for minorities and diasporic populations.

 My CV can be found [here](/tb.pdf).